Tai Tran

 Action: Enter SHORT at market 1.0530, Stop 1.0560, Take Profit 1.0480.

-The reasoning portion can be logged or displayed in a console for transparency, but the crucial part is the action.
+The reasoning portion is logged and optionally displayed in a console for transparency, but the crucial part is the action.

 Interpretability and reasoning